 Built by station road steam in august of 2011 as works number 1311 with vacuum braking equipment and chime whistle, walcharts valve gear, 2 injectors, 120psi boiler.
 It has had several owners over the years being but in 2019 it was purchased by Nick Walmsley who is a friend of the club.
-In 2020 he sold Tihany to the Whitwell & Reepham Model Engineering Club as are first club owned locomotive.
-Currently operational and ready for the 2020 season.
+In 2020 he sold Tihany to the Whitwell & Reepham Model Engineering Club as our first club owned locomotive.
+Currently operational and ready for the 2021 season.

 3 1/2in GWR County Class 1030 "county of essex"

 Little is very known of its early history, although we believe it was constructed in the 1960’s.
 Steamed at local village fetes up until the 1980’s when certificates were required for public liability.
 County of Essex was purchased along with a 3 1/2 inch gauge Sentinel Vertical boilered locomotive and an experimental LMS electric locomotive in 2011 by Mike Urry.
 Unfortunately the Sentinel and the LMS locomotive were both destroyed in a devastating fire in about 2013.
 The County having been brought to the station site the previous month for work to commence on its overhaul.
 It languished in its dismantled state, with bottom end work being carried out.
 It was purchased by Rob in 2019.
 Future plans are to overhaul it to full working order, with a possible opportunity to convert it into a Great Central Railway 4-6-0 Class B3.
 The boiler requires minor repairs and steam testing before being replaced into the frames.
 The cladding, cab, smokebox and tender require renewal.
 Ultimately it will become one of a stud of locomotives that will go on tour on a raised portable railway.

 This locomotive is a Bridget class.
 Currently undergoing overhaul.